arcs-njit-edu/docs/docs/Policies/wulver_policies.md

 Proposed Wulver Usage and Condo Policies

 These policies are considered draft.
-We will work with faculty and senior administration to fine tune these policies.
+We will work with faculty and senior administration to fine-tune these policies.
 There are still many details to be worked out.
 We welcome comments.

 ## Faculty Computing Allowance